 Continuous delivery is what happens when a new code goes to QA for testing.
 It occurs in a production-like staging environment and changes are being manually released into production when the code is reviewed.

 On the other hand, continuous deployment doesn’t happen in a production-like staging environment.
 In this case, the code isn’t manually reviewed — automated testing is integrated and goes through the entire release process.
 There’s no waiting for the code to pass the testing phase before it moves into live production.

 The common thing for the two concepts is that they both operate in a real-time environment in order to detect code issues that weren’t noticed before deployment.
 Continuous deployment is the one that relies more on testing as it eliminates human intervention.
 Development teams can choose to use only one of the two approaches or combine them, depending on the type of the application they are creating and the users using it.

 Reduced risks.
 Automating the CI/CD pipeline means that the chances for errors to occur are significantly smaller.
 This frees up developers from a lot of time spent on reviewing code and fixing bugs, allowing them to focus on real product development.

 No downtime when updating.
-Releasing updates is much easier with continuous deployment implemented.
+Continuous deployment makes releasing updates much easier.
 When making changes in the application, the servers still have the software’s latest full version and are running it.
 Once updates are completed, the application is automatically updated with the changes visible for the users.

 Users get features faster.
 Since updates are released automatically, they get to the users faster without wasting any time.
 This means that they can give feedback immediately, allowing developers to improve in real-time.
 The sooner they deploy, the sooner they can adapt to users’ feedback.